"Carl Sandburg Home National Historic Site" by NPS / Victoria Stauffenberg , public domain

 The 264-acre site includes the Sandburg residence, the goat farm, sheds, rolling pastures, mountainside woods, 5 miles (8 km) of hiking trails on moderate to steep terrain, two small lakes, several ponds, flower and vegetable gardens, and an apple orchard.

 Official Visitor Map of Overmountain Victory National Historic Trail (NHT) in North Carolina, South Carolina, Tennessee, Virginia.
-Published by the U.S. National Park Service (NPS).
+Published by the National Park Service (NPS).

 Official Visitor Map of Carl Sandburg Home National Historic Site (NHS) in North Carolina.
 Published by the National Park Service (NPS).